Characters: Sailor Moon Others

 - What Happened to the Mouse?: Averted.
 Like Ikuko Tsukino but unlike the rest of the civilian cast, he actually appeared as late as Stars.

-Families of the Inner Senshi
+Other Families of the Sailor Senshi

 Dr. Saeko Mizuno